ilivans/machine-translation/README.md

 # machine-translation
-Assignments and materials for Machine Translation course, YSDA, Spring 2017.
+Assignments and materials of Machine Translation course, YSDA, Spring 2017.